Under the Sea Messy Play Kit Guide

 1. Place one sheet of art paper onto a tray with an edge- a baking sheet works very well.

-2. Carefully cut the tips off of the pipettes containing liquid watercolors.
+2. Carefully cut the tips off of the pipettes containing liquid watercolors, and empty each pipette into a small bowl.
+Add 1 tablespoon of water per bowl.

-3. Slowly drip the colors onto the paper, making a fun watercolor artwork.
+3. Using the now-empty pipettes, slowly drip the colors onto the paper, making a fun watercolor artwork.
 Remember you have three pieces of paper total, so leave some color for the others!
 Also, if you wet the paper before you add the colors, you get an entirely different effect with the watercolors!

 4. Sprinkle a bit of salt on top of the paper.
 Use both the large salt pieces and the smaller ones.